Sathyam-Kakodkar/Customer-Satisfaction/README.md

 # Predicting Customer Satisfaction of Invistico Airline

-In this project we will building random forest model for an Airline.
-Here, we will train, tune, and evaluate a random forest model using data from spreadsheet of survey responses from 129,880 customers.
+In this project, we will build a random forest model for an Airline.
+Here, we will train, tune, and evaluate a random forest model using data from a spreadsheet of survey responses from 129,880 customers.
 It includes data points such as class, flight distance, and inflight entertainment.
-Random forest model will be used to predict whether a customer will be satisfied with their flight experience.
+A random forest model will predict whether a customer will be satisfied with their flight experience.

 ## Business Understanding

- The main aim of the project is to find important features affecting the customer satisfaction.
-Once our model predicts this features then the stakefolders can take decision on where to focus to improve customer satisfaction.
+ The main aim of the project is to find important features affecting customer satisfaction.
+Once our model predicts these features then the stakeholders can decide on where to focus to improve customer satisfaction.

 ## Data Understanding